Banque Pictet & Cie SA Sells 6,876 Shares of American Tower Co. (NYSE:AMT)

-Banque Pictet & Cie SA reduced its stake in American Tower Co.
-(NYSE:AMT – Free Report) by 47.1% during the 1st quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission.
+Banque Pictet & Cie SA trimmed its position in shares of American Tower Co.
+(NYSE:AMT – Free Report) by 47.1% during the 1st quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 7,721 shares of the real estate investment trust’s stock after selling 6,876 shares during the period.
-Banque Pictet & Cie SA’s holdings in American Tower were worth $1,578,000 as of its most recent filing with the Securities and Exchange Commission.
+Banque Pictet & Cie SA’s holdings in American Tower were worth $1,578,000 at the end of the most recent quarter.

-Other large investors also recently modified their holdings of the company.
-New England Capital Financial Advisors LLC bought a new stake in shares of American Tower in the 4th quarter valued at approximately $26,000.
-J.Safra Asset Management Corp grew its stake in shares of American Tower by 629.4% in the 4th quarter.
-J.Safra Asset Management Corp now owns 124 shares of the real estate investment trust’s stock valued at $26,000 after purchasing an additional 107 shares during the period.
-Elequin Securities LLC bought a new stake in American Tower during the 4th quarter worth approximately $28,000.
-Pinnacle Holdings LLC acquired a new stake in American Tower during the 1st quarter valued at $29,000.
-Finally, Eagle Bay Advisors LLC acquired a new stake in American Tower during the 2nd quarter valued at $30,000.
+Other institutional investors and hedge funds have also recently added to or reduced their stakes in the company.
+Moneta Group Investment Advisors LLC grew its stake in shares of American Tower by 101,474.3% in the 4th quarter.
+Moneta Group Investment Advisors LLC now owns 10,474,342 shares of the real estate investment trust’s stock valued at $2,219,094,000 after purchasing an additional 10,464,030 shares during the period.
+Geode Capital Management LLC grew its stake in shares of American Tower by 2.1% in the 4th quarter.
+Geode Capital Management LLC now owns 9,601,881 shares of the real estate investment trust’s stock valued at $2,031,259,000 after purchasing an additional 199,813 shares during the period.
+Morgan Stanley grew its stake in shares of American Tower by 15.4% in the 4th quarter.
+Morgan Stanley now owns 7,231,486 shares of the real estate investment trust’s stock valued at $1,532,063,000 after purchasing an additional 962,800 shares during the period.
+Principal Financial Group Inc. grew its stake in shares of American Tower by 13.7% in the 4th quarter.
+Principal Financial Group Inc. now owns 6,755,670 shares of the real estate investment trust’s stock valued at $1,431,256,000 after purchasing an additional 814,403 shares during the period.
+Finally, Jennison Associates LLC grew its stake in shares of American Tower by 14.0% in the 4th quarter.
+Jennison Associates LLC now owns 5,299,426 shares of the real estate investment trust’s stock valued at $1,122,736,000 after purchasing an additional 650,078 shares during the period.
 97.13% of the stock is currently owned by institutional investors.

 American Tower Price Performance